Chairman Emeritus of The Steadman Clinic and Co-Chairman of the Steadman Philippon Research Institute, Retired Knee Specialist

-Dr. J. Richard Steadman is a sports medicine orthopaedic surgeon in Vail, Colorado, specializing in knee injuries and disorders.
-He is the Founder and Managing Partner of The Steadman Clinic, as well as the Founder and Chairman of the Board of the Steadman Philippon Research Institute, which is a world leader in orthopaedic research and education.
+Dr. J. Richard Steadman is a retired sports medicine orthopaedic surgeon in Vail, Colorado, who specialized in knee injuries and disorders.
+He is the Founder and Chairman Emeritus of The Steadman Clinic, as well as the Founder and Co-Chairman of the Steadman Philippon Research Institute, which is a world leader in orthopaedic research and education.

 A renowned innovator and mentor in the field of orthopaedic sports medicine, Dr Steadman is internationally known for the development of several advanced surgical procedures for the knee, including the "healing response", and most recently (in 2011) the "package", a technique which can restore normal comfortable movement to the stiff and painful arthritic knee.
 In 2012 he received an award from the Arthroscopy Association of North America for an essay about this unique combination of remedies for a common problem.